 Shoe Care Innovations has completed first in vitro study

-The Journal of the American Podiatric Medical Association publishes a study proving that the SteriShoe ultraviolet shoe sanitizer “was effective in reducing the fungal burden in shoes.”
-And that “These findings have implications regarding breaking foot infection cycles.”
-Click here for more information.
+The Journal of the American Podiatric Medical Association published a study proving that the SteriShoe UV shoe sanitizer was “effective in reducing the fungal burden in shoes.”
+And that, “these findings have implications regarding breaking foot infection cycles.”

 Shoe Care Innovations commissioned independent testing

-Shoe Care Innovations, Inc. commissioned the independent SGS U.S. Testing Company Inc. to clinically verify the effectiveness of SteriShoe against microbes that cause fungal foot infections and offensive shoe odor.
+Shoe Care Innovations, Inc. commissioned the independent SGS U.S. Testing Company Inc. to clinically verify the effectiveness of the SteriShoe UV shoe sanitizer against microbes that cause fungal foot infections and offensive shoe odor.
 The testing data is shown in the following table: